Shrusty/Chatbot_QuickChat-/README.md

 A simple chatbot web app built using **Streamlit** and **Microsoft DialoGPT-small**.
-It supports styled chat bubbles, dark mode UI, emojis for reactions, and chat history download.
+It supports styled chat bubbles, dark mode UI, emojis for reactions, and chat history clear and download.

 ---
 ## Features